pyvisa/pyvisa-py/docs/source/compliance.rst

 * Secured/Encrypted (SSL/TLS) and Authenticated connections are not supported.
 * Asynchronous termination (``terminate()``) is only supported for HiSLIP.
 * Event handling is only supported for HiSLIP and VXI-11, and only for service requests.
   The other resources do not support events.
+HiSLIP does support asynchronous event handling.
 * viSetBuf-style buffer configuration is not supported.
 * flush() is implemented only for ASRL and TCPIP SOCKET.
 * LXI service discovery is not supported.